CS3704-VT/Course/Project/README.md

 All projects should be maintained on a [GitHub](https://github.com) repository.
 To track work, all teams must utilize a task management (i.e. GitHub projects) and/or issue tracking (i.e. GitHub issues) system.

+### Extra Credit
+You are not required to implement (i.e., write code for) your project.
+However, if you would like to receive extra credit for the project you will need to implement six requirements use cases.
+Please describe in detail how to run all six use cases in your project documentation, as these steps will be used to grade the extra credit portion of the project.
+You will also be required to demo three in class for your final presentation.

 ## Deliverables

 You will submit your project in multiple milestones throughout the semester.
 More details about the specific deliverables for your project are available below: